The Forms of Things Unknown: Production

 The show was filmed with two endings and was allotted double the normal production time.
 The Unknown pilot rationalizes away the "time tuner" as a delusion.
 Andre reveals there is no Thanatos tree, and that he was nearly actually dead.
 Hobart was also not dead but merely in a temporary coma.
-Lastly, Kassia uses the pistol to kill Hobart, thinking he is attacking Leonora.
+Lastly, Kasha uses the pistol to kill Hobart, thinking he is attacking Leonora.